CIDgravity/cidg-docs/content/en/reference/storage-deal-processing/index.md

 ---
 title: "Storage deal processing"
-description: "This section explain how the incomming deals are processed by CIDgravity using clients, pricinglimits and acceptance logics configuration"
+description: "This section explain how the incoming deals are processed by CIDgravity using clients, pricing, limits and acceptance logic"
 draft: false
 images: []
 menu: